How to Increase Your Mortgage Pre-Approval Amount

 The pre-approval letter is typically valid for only 60 to 90 days and can be used as a negotiating tool when making an offer on a home.

-Even though your pre-approval amount doesn’t guarantee you’ll still be eligible for that amount when you complete your final loan application, increasing your pre-approval amount can help your offer get accepted and potentially increase the amount you qualify for later on.
+Even though your pre-approval amount is ultimately just an estimate of the loan amount you’ll be able to qualify for, increasing your pre-approval amount can help your offer get accepted and potentially increase the amount you qualify for later on.

 After getting your pre-approval letter, you might wonder, “How can I increase my mortgage pre-approval?”